Katana Lace vs. Miura: Which Shoe Is Right for You?

 Both shoes stretch but the Katana Lace stretches less than the Miura since it has some synthetic leather in it.
 For a performance fit, we recommend you get the Katana Lace 0.5-1 sizes below your street shoe size or the Miura 1-1.5 sizes below your street shoe size (in US Men’s sizes).

-For more sizing help, you can read the reviews posted by others on Amazon to see what sizes they got:
+For more sizing help, you can read the reviews posted by others on REI to see what sizes they got: